-Total return of the high yield fixed income composite portfolio should exceed the return of the B of A ML US High Yield Constrained Index over a full market cycle on an annualized basis.
-Total return of each Investment Manager(s) portfolio should rank above the median when compared to their peer group, if applicable, over a full market cycle on an annualized basis and should exceed their benchmark return as specified in each Investment Manager(s) guidelines or applicable documentation.
+Total return of the TIPS composite portfolio should exceed two times the Barclays U.S. Government Inflation-Linked Bond Index minus the cost of financing over a full market cycle on an annualized basis.
+Total return of each Investment Manager'(s') portfolio should exceed their benchmark return as specified in each Investment